- Master of Business Administration (MBA) Program

 Our program is accredited by the Association to Advance Collegiate Schools of Business (AACSB), the most respected business accrediting association in the world.
 Our program is periodically evaluated and is dedicated to continuous improvement of courses and faculty in teaching, research and professional service.
 San Francisco State University is also accredited by the Western Association of Schools and Colleges (WASC).Back to the top

 Master of Science in Accountancy (MSA)

-- Accelerated Path: You already have a Bachelor’s degree in Accounting and want to enhance the marketability of your degree for career advancement.
-Earn your MSA in just a few months or longer depending on your preferences.
-View the Course Flowchart for the Accelerated Path.
+You already have a bachelor’s degree in accounting or business administration and want to enhance the marketability of your degree for career advancement.
+You may earn an MSA degree with just 10 courses.

 Master of Arts in Economics (MA Economics)

 A well-prepared student can typically expect to complete the MA Economics program in eighteen to twenty four months, while others with less mathematics/statistics/economics preparation may require an additional semester or two.
 The program requires students to develop skills in the mathematical modeling of economic theory and statistical analysis of economic data, as well as in writing and communicating economic ideas.
 An applied orientation and a strong quantitative training allow graduates to compete successfully for positions as researchers or administrators in the corporate sector, government agencies, and non-profit organizations.
 The program also offers a solid foundation for students interested in continuing their graduate studies in Ph.
 D. programs elsewhere.
 M.A.
 Economics graduates have recently been placed in advanced positions with public utilities, economic consulting firms, research divisions of large companies, and with local and state government agencies.
 A sizable number of MA graduates have continued on to pursue Economics Ph.
 D. degrees as well as MBAs and Law degrees from reputed universities in the United States and abroad.
 For detailed program information, see the University Bulletin.